fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 # What is a leftover?

 Over months and years, projects create and destroy many pieces of software as they keep evolving to meet users' expectations.
-During this period of time is easy to generate files, components, and other kinds of stuff that are not used any more.
-Those non desired pieces make harder to maintain, impact in your internal metrics, slow down your Continuous Integration check and other kinds of side effects.
+During this period of time, it is easy to generate files, components, and other kinds of stuff that are not used any more.
+Those non desired pieces make it harder to maintain, impact on your internal metrics, slow down your Continuous Integration check and other kinds of side effects.